thepalslab/finflo-financial-iq/README_Enhanced_Overview.md

 # 💡 Meet FinFlo

 ## 🎯 What It Is
-**FinFlo** is a contextual micro-learning assistant designed specifically for content-driven experiences — like U.S. Bank’s Financial IQ platform.
+**FinFlo** is a contextual micro-learning assistant designed specifically for content-driven experiences — like Some Bank’s Financial IQ platform.

 It offers proactive, page-aware insights that appear while users browse static knowledge pages.
 No chatbot.
 No typing.
 Just lightweight suggestions that fit the content you're already reading.